The Positive Side of Giveaways

-G iveaways as a whole for a business or institution are often defined as things that are given for free to clients, customers or anyone, in general, to promote their own brand or encourage people to buy or endorse their brand/product.
-These could be in the form of coupons, gift cards and even everyday items with branding on them such as mugs and pens.
-They are mainly used as a gateway and platform to grab the attention of new customers and allow them to keep coming back.
+iveaway promotions for a business or institution are often defined as things that are given for free to clients, customers, or anyone, in general, to promote their own brand or encourage people to buy or endorse their brand/product.
+These could be in the form of coupons, gift cards, and even everyday items with branding on them such as mugs and pens.
+They are mainly used as a gateway and platform to grab the attention of new customers and encourage them to keep coming back, effectively benefiting the giveaway business.

 The foot in the door technique introduced by Freedman and Fraser which consists in “